BOINC - The Berkeley Open Infrastructure for Network Computing

 BOINC, as a middleware software for work unit distribution, is an open-source technology on the server as well as the client side.
 Project-specific work units are assigned from a server, run by a project team, to the clients of computing volunteers who participate in that project.
-It can utilize the clients unused CPU (Central Processing Unit) and GPU (Graphics Processing Unit) processing power.
-Solved work units are uploaded to the project server and once confirmed the volunteer's account is being rewarded with BOINC credits.
+It can utilize the clients unused CPU (Central Processing Unit) and/or GPU (Graphics Processing Unit) processing power as well as special sensors.
+Solved work units are uploaded to the project server and, once confirmed, the volunteer's account is being rewarded with BOINC credits.
 These rewards are managed by the BOINC Credit System which will be explained in the next chapter.
 In the BOINC client, a volunteer can manually decide on every device attached to BOINC, which projects they want to contribute to.
 The BOINC client works on Linux, macOS, Windows, Android, and FreeBSD.
 Dependent on the project's applications, it can utilize AMD, ARM and Intel CPU architectures as well as AMD, Intel, and Nvidia GPU architectures.
 There are more than 30 active projects.
 Web-based account managers, such as the BOINC Account Manager (BAM), support the volunteers in controlling multiple devices.

 What is behind the BOINC Credit System?

-One possibility to confirm a work unit, if it has been computed correctly, is to distribute each unit to at least two participant devices.
+One possibility to confirm a work unit has been computed correctly is to distribute each unit to at least two participant devices.
 Only matching results count as confirmed.
 For better comparability of the recent activity of a volunteer, the Recent Average Credit (RAC) has been introduced.
 Gained credits exponentially lose their weight in the calculation of Recent Average Credit, thus recently gained credits are worth more than older credits.
-The BOINC Credit System serves as a measure of a participant's contribution to a project.
-It assigns a score measured in Cobblestones based on the amount and efficiency of computation of the participant's devices.
+The BOINC Credit System serves as a measurement of a participant's contribution to a project.
+It assigns a score measured in Cobblestones, a BOINC specific computation unit based on the amount and efficiency of computation of the participant's devices.
 The accumulated credits can serve as an indicator of how much computing was used for which project.
-The contribution can be tracked by the user itself.
+Each project server keeps track of the users credits.
 The score is also used to rank groups of participants that aim towards being the highest contributor.
 For example, the Gridcoin team with over 18,000 members is amongst the top ranking teams in the world.
-Gridcoin uses the credit system to determine the number of coins rewarded to participants.
+Gridcoin is a blockchain based cryptocurrency that uses the BOINC credit system to determine the number of coins rewarded to participants.
 To this end, the BOINC Credit System has been engineered to be fair and resistant to cheating attempts.
 Security measures include sanity checks and comparisons of statistics over multiple hosts to determine how much reward a project should grant.
-Ensuring participants are rewarded fairly is of the highest priority since rewards for Gridcoinusers are units of currency.
+Ensuring participants are rewarded fairly is of the highest priority, especially since rewards for Gridcoin users are units of currency.
 To reflect a user's current activity in the rewards, the Recent Average Credit (RAC) is used to compute the number of credits received.
-This ensures that ongoing participation is valued highly.
+This ensures that ongoing participation is of high value.

 Advantages of the BOINC software